AdithyaVenkateshMohan/Navigation-DeepRL/Report.md

 UPDATE_EVERY = 5        # how often to update the network
 ```

  GAMMA and TAU stayed at the default values.
-With Learning rate and update every updated by trial and error.
+Learning rate and update every updated by trial and error.

 ### Model Architure
 ```